joaonmatos/feup-els-project/LANGUAGE.md

 As for the input there is **.json config file** where the operations are set.
 The file should contain an array with the operations (objects) that you wish to apply.

+This objects are all commands, which all have a source and a target.
+We have 3 different types of commands, a import command to read a specific element in a file and create a table, a export command to load our variables to a file and a transform command which applies operations on these variables(tables).

 The first type of operation you can do is load a table from a file (import):

 > To get table `X`, import element `Y` from XML files `A`, `B`, and `C`